Dog Seat Belts: Crash Tested & Approved

 Note: American Automobile Association says “One in five dog owners surveyed has admitted to taking their hands off the steering wheel in order to prevent their dog from climbing in the front seat.”
 2

 Dog seat belts consist of a full body dog harness that attaches to the car seat buckle or headrest of the vehicle.
 If an accident occurs, the seat belt harness will spread out the pulling force of a leash along your dog’s chest and back, minimizing the force along the neck.
+The safest place for your dog is to be buckled in the backseat of your vehicle.
 Dog seat belts can be used for dogs of all sizes.

 Can Seat Belts Reduce Motion Sickness in Dogs?